espruino/Espruino/CONTRIBUTING.md

 * Use bool for booleans - not int
 * ```//``` comments for single lines, ```/* ... */``` for multiple lines
 * Half-hearted Doxygen compatibility: use ```///<``` for function declaration documentation (if on same line), and ```/** ... */``` if doing it right before a function
+* Use new lines sparingly (only where it really makes sense)